 Another way I like to use it, is by adding a little to this Creamy Rice Pudding to make it extra creamy or add a little bit to this Quick Mac and Cheese is delicious too.
 You can actually add it to anything to add a little bit of creaminess, so things like soups are good too.

-Can I use just Sweetener in the Caramel?
+Can I use all Sweetener in the Caramel?

 I don't recommend using just sweetener in the caramel, it needs some sugar to ensure it caramelizes and the demerara sugar really adds to the flavour.